seehwan/js_node_browser/README.md

 A minimal example of a Node.js API server plus browser UI.
-The Node server proxies the [Open-Meteo](https://open-meteo.com) Geocoding and Forecast APIs and serves a static frontend that lets you search for locations and view current conditions plus daily forecast.
+The Node server proxies the [Open-Meteo](https://open-meteo.com) Geocoding and Forecast APIs and serves a static frontend that lets you search for locations, view current conditions plus daily forecast, and see nearby popular cities with their current weather.

 ## Running locally